mehtadone/PT2PTF/README.md

 - Edit this file and change any properties you would like and add any extra configuration you like.
 See [here](https://wiki.ptfeeder.co/configuration.html#section-groupings) for all the possiblities.

 As a editor for the json file, [Visual Studio Code](https://code.visualstudio.com) is highly reccomended.

+## Todo

+- Ignore case of original properties files.
+At the moment, only PAIRS.properties, DCA.properties and INDICATORS.properties work
+- Support for any pair specific overrides in properties files.